golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 So now the code is a bit more complex, but it should be easier to parallelize as it now allows more control over the sizes of the tasks.

 One additional challenge (and a learning opportunity) here is that we would like to avoid waiting for Ray on Golem to scan the whole of the word space.
-We would like to stop the computation when we find the match.
+We would like the code to stop the computation when it finds the match.

+### Acceptance criteria

+At the end, we would like a code that finds the `golem` word for `4c5cddb7859b93eebf26c551518c021a31fa0013b2c03afa5b541cbc8bd079a6` hash in 10 minutes (using Ray on Golem).

+Please don't hesitate to talk to us on `#Ray on Golem` - we would love to see what you struggle with.
+At the same time, we don't want to waste your time on powering through the rough edges of our young product.

 ### Fill out the submission form

-At the end, we would like a code that finds the `golem` word for `4c5cddb7859b93eebf26c551518c021a31fa0013b2c03afa5b541cbc8bd079a6` hash in 10 minutes.
+The final step is to submit your solution, the logs and your feedback via the [submission form](todo).

+The most attractive for us would be ideas for actual Ray on Golem applications.
+Ideally the ones that you would like to implement yourself.
+We need reference usages and are willing to support their potential creators.